Locust Hill, Ontario: Future: Rouge National Park

 While much of the city of Markham has become residential, the land immediately around Locust Hill is still in agricultural use.
 In 2011 the Canadian federal government announced plans to create a national Rouge Park.
 The park will completely encompass the community of Locust Hill.

 Transportation

-The main transportation link in Locust Hill is Highway 7 and Highway 407.
+The main roads linking Locust Hill is Highway 7 and Highway 407.
+The former was the main road into the hamlet.
+Reesor Road was used to reach the old school house.

 Locust Hill Line

 Metrolinx has a planned spur line off from the purposed Midtown corridor terminating a Locust Hill.